My resignation letter was written.

 Thankfully we found another way and I didn’t quit.

-There have been other times when I’ve wanted to quit and walk away from being pastor.
+There have been other times when I’ve wanted to quit and walk away from being a pastor.

 What has kept me from quitting?